West Moberly First Nations: Treaty Process

-The West Moberly First Nation is a signatory of the Treaty 8 but are now in discussions outside the BC Treaty Process, along with five other First Nations who have joined together as the Treaty 8 Tribal Association.
+The West Moberly First Nation is a signatory of the Treaty 8 but are now in discussions outside the BC Treaty Process, along with five other First Nations who have joined as the Treaty 8 Tribal Association.

 History

 Prior to 1977, the people of West Moberly were part of the Hudson Hope Band, also referred to as the Hudson's Hope Indigenous Band, after the nearby region of Hudson's Hope, where a North West Company outpost had been established in 1805.

 Some Crees and Saulteaux arrived in the area in the late nineteenth century, fleeing the North-West Rebellion of 1885.

-In 1914, the Nation was admitted to Treaty 8 as part of the Hudson Hope Band, referred to in the 1914-1915 Indian Affairs Annual Report as "Hudson’s Hope (Beaver) 116".
+In 1914, the Nation was admitted to Treaty 8 as part of the Hudson Hope Band, referred to in the 1914-1915 Indian Affairs Annual Report as "Hudson's Hope (Beaver) 116".
 The West Moberly Reserve 168A was established at the same time, the same size as it is today.
 They had not been admitted to the treaty earlier (as other nearby nations had) because the day the Treaty Commission arrived in 1899 "conflicted with the annual hunt."
 The Chief at the time was Chief Dokkie.

 In 1977, the Hudson Hope Band split and became the modern West Moberly First Nations and Halfway River First Nation.

 In the 1980s, West Moberly First Nations began hosting an annual celebration known as West Mo Days.

 In 1996, West Moberly submitted its Treaty Land Entitlement claim, by which they hoped to receive the full extent of the land they were promised as signatories to Treaty 8.
 The claim was accepted for negotiation in 1998, but Canada did not appoint its first negotiation team until 2002.

 Around 1999, during a full audit, West Moberly was found to have misspent, and was entered into a repayment program to the federal government.
 The community removed the council of the time, and appointed an interim council with a mandate to fix the Nation's financial troubles.
 The 1999 interim council included Roland Willson as a councillor, before he was acclaimed chief in 2000.